psrenergy/ncp-release-notes/docs/home.md

 * Added the possibility of definition for System Generic Generation Constraints in % of the total demand.
 * Added import/export data from/to CSV functionality to the Hydro Secondary Spinning Reserve.
 * Added import/export data from/to CSV functionality to the Thermal Secondary Spinning Reserve.
-* New output results file: Thermal warm start-up cost.
+* New output results file:
+** Thermal warm start-up cost.
-* New output results file: Thermal warm start-up decision.
+** Thermal warm start-up decision.
-* New output results file: Thermal cold start-up decision.
+** Thermal cold start-up decision.

 ## Corrections